BIOLOGICAL FILTERS FOR AQUACULTURE

 synergistic.

-filter will have a CO2 problem when pure oxygen is used rather than compressed
+trickling filter or RBC will have a CO2 problem when pure oxygen is used rather

 Characteristics of the "Ideal" Biofilter